mkdocs/mkdocs/docs/user-guide/plugins.md

     Parameters:
     : __config:__ global configuration object

+##### on_build_error

+:   The `build_error` event is called when an `mkdocs.exceptions.BuildError`
+    is caught by MkDocs during the build process.
+    Catching this exception means the build process is interrupted.
+    After calling the event, MkDocs terminates with an error code and message.
+    Plugins can raise a subclass of this exception, `mkdocs.exceptions.PluginError`, that will trigger the event as well.
+    Use this event to clean things up before MkDocs terminates.
+    See [Handling Errors] for more details.

+    Parameters:
+    : __error:__ exception raised

 #### Template Events

 Template events are called once for each non-page template.
 Each template event